aws-samples/aws-lambda-zombie-workshop/README.md

 *   This step requires that your cluster is finished creating and in "Active" state before you'll have access to see the endpoint of your cluster.

 15\.
 Now you'll add an IAM role to your Lambda function.
-For the Role (you may need to navigate to the Configuration tab in Lambda to see this), create a new DynamoDB event stream role by clicking **DynamoDB event stream role** in the role dropdown.
-This will open a new page confirming that you want to create a role, just click **Allow** to proceed.
+For the Role create a new DynamoDB event stream role by clicking **Create a custom role** in the role dropdown.
+This will open a new page confirming that you want to create a role, rename it to **"lambda_dynamo_streams"** and click **Allow** to proceed.

 16\.
 In the "Timeout" field for your Lambda function (you may need to visit the Configuration tab and Advanced Settings to see this), change the function timeout to **1** minute.
 This ensures Lambda can process the batch of messages before Lambda times out.
 Keep all the other defaults on the page set as is.
 Select **Next** and then on the Review page, select **Create function** to create your Lambda function.